 Since offering training and setting up a referral pathway with the PRS Hub, health visitors have become the Hub's second most prolific referrer (after housing teams), making high quality referrals.
-To date, the Hub has prevented homelessness for 85% of the households it has worked with.^{lxxxi} This shows what can be achieved when health visitors use their unique position with families. centred around on a trusting relationship, ^{lxxxii} to ask about and act on housing issues.
+To date, the Hub has prevented homelessness for 85% of the households it has worked with.
+IXXXI This shows what can be achieved when health visitors use their unique position with families. centred around on a trusting relationship, lxxxii to ask about and act on housing issues.

-- health visitors can at times make headway with families in addressing housing problems (or problems which impact housing) which their landlord, or other professionals such as social workers, cannot - asking about housing is a natural part of health visitors' holistic approach with families - but a linking, navigating or coordinating role from the housing sector is needed to meet them halfway - as universal (cross-tenure) workers, health visitors have the potential to be particularly effective reducing housing risks for families renting privately, who can often be more 'hidden' from support when: pan embedding & 'hub' approaches
+- health visitors can at times make headway with families in addressing housing problems (or problems which impact housing) which their landlord, or other professionals such as social workers, cannot - asking about housing is a natural part of health visitors' holistic approach with families - but a linking, navigating or coordinating role from the housing sector is needed to meet them halfway - as universal (cross-tenure) workers, health visitors have the potential to be particularly effective reducing housing risks for families renting privately, who can often be more 'hidden' from support where health and social care who: people with health issues which: institutions-transitions what: information, advice & advocacy / onward referral / training & awareness-raising / navigation, coordination & engagement / co-location, embedding & 'hub' approaches